appoll/docs/technical_information/network_specifications/docs/networkserver.md

 > accessible from anywhere in the network.
 This nevertheless raises an issue about
 > confidentiality and confidence over all network constituents.

-Besides, the network server has also an active role during an over-the-air activation (join request) from a node: it allocates a new randomly generated device address.
-Because node addresses within the network are 24 bits length, there is 100% chances to allocate the same address to two differents nodes after more or less 5500 allocations.
+Moreover, the network server has also an active role during an over-the-air activation (join request) from a node: it allocates a new randomly generated device address.
+Because node addresses within the network are 24 bits length, there is a 100% chance to allocate the same address to two different nodes after more or less 5500 allocations.
 However, all packets also carry a MIC number, and thus there is still a way for the network to clearly identify a node without any risk of collision.